awsdocs/amazon-connect-admin-guide/doc_source/work-with-chats.md

 1. If you're on the voice tab, a banner displays the name of the contact and a button for you to connect to the chat\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/chat-incoming-banner.png)

-1. If you're on a chat, and another comes in but you don't accept it, a tab appears indicating the chat was missed\.
+1. You have 20 seconds to accept or reject a contact\.
+If you're on a chat, and another comes in but you don't accept it, a tab appears indicating the chat was missed\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/missed-chat-tab.png)

 1. Choose **Accept chat** to connect to the contact\.